Sources

 1948

-July 14: At the summer session of the Academy of Artillery Sciences, AAN, Tikhonravov presented a report entitled "Means of reaching long range of firing with missiles."
+July 14: At the summer session of the Academy of Artillery Sciences, AAN, Tikhonravov presents a report entitled "Means of reaching long range of firing with missiles."
 (247)

 Sept.
 17: The R-1, the Soviet copy of German A-4 is launched for the first time.

-British Interplanetary Society initiates studies of the launch vehicle for the artificial satellite.
+British Interplanetary Society initiates studies of the launch vehicle for artificial satellite.

 1949